android/tv-samples/README.md

 - Open the specific project(s) you're interested in within [Android Studio][studio]

 Need more information about getting started with Android TV?
-Check the [official docs][getting-started].
+Check the [official getting started guide][getting-started].

 ## Additional Resouroces